laurakond/Artly/README.md

   - Upon clicking any of these, the buyer's bid status will update for everyone to see.
   - If the Bid is marked as sold:
     - The artwork automatically updates to being sold
-    - The "Sold" ribbon appears on the top right corner of the artwork card
+    - The "Sold" ribbon appears in the top right corner of the artwork card
-    - A call to action button is revealed to the seller to "Contact the buyer"
+    - A call-to-action button is revealed to the seller to "Contact the buyer"
       - Once clicked, a mailto functionality will be activated in a separate window.
     - The bid form is hidden for everyone clearly indicating that no more bids can be submitted for this artwork.
     - If there are any other bids for the artwork, their bid status is hidden to indicate which of the bid was accepted.